saltysoup/a3-bootcamp-ce/Day2/inference-with-vllm-on-gke/README.md

 ## Optimize Performance for Gemma with vLLM and GPUs on GKE

 Now it's time to get your hands dirty.
-Your goal is to find an optimal setting(including both infrastructure options and vLLM configurations) for Gemma to achieve maximum Average Per Cost Performance(tokens/$).
+Your goal is to find an optimal setting (including both infrastructure options and vLLM configurations) for Gemma to achieve maximum Average Per Cost Performance(tokens/$).

 > Note: Settings provided in this lab is far from the optimal👻.

 You can use the existing k8s manifest and benchmarking script for your own experimentation.
 You can either add or modify vLLM configuration arguments.
 Share your results through the leaderboard.

-> Hint: Refer to k8s manifest and notice how we have passed vLLM settings
+> Hint: Refer to k8s manifest and notice how we have passed vLLM settings!
 <!-- -->
 > Hint: See this [link](https://docs.vllm.ai/en/latest/models/engine_args.html) to get information about vLLM setting arguments.